04 Feb 2022

 Liquidity remains a risk

 Liquidity is a risk in the high yield municipal marketplace.
 Headline risk can affect liquidity and may be triggered by events that have nothing to do with actual credit factors.
 For example, high yield municipal prices fell dramatically in 2008 even though the vast majority of high yield municipal bonds continued to pay interest and principal when due.
 In late 2010, an analyst forecasted a rapid increase in municipal bond defaults within cities and counties causing a selloff in high yield municipals.
 In reality, defaults had actually begun declining from their post-crisis peak.
+During the coronavirus pandemic in 2020, limited defaults in the high yield market mainly affected nursing homes and congregate care centers.
+However, even these defaults were spread out over time and space and contained mostly to this single sector.
 Because these credit issues can be misunderstood and the bonds are often thinly traded, headlines and other factors can impact liquidity – an inherent risk in the high yield municipal bond market.

 Portfolios were eventually compensated for patience